Save up to 25%… Shop Our Birthday Sale Now!

 Summary

-Myceliated grain has been shown to be primarily grain and contain very little of the active compounds that make mushrooms beneficial.
+Myceliated grain, also known as myceliated oats or mycelial biomass, has been shown to be primarily grain and contains very few of the active compounds that make mushrooms beneficial.
 While there is mycelium research, it is almost always based on pure mycelium made through liquid fermentation which does not contain any grain in the final ingredient.

 We believe it is important for consumers to be aware of what they are consuming and know about the different processes used to make mushroom and mycelium products.